kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ## Extra: Document Data Model

-A document data model (also known as an object data model) is a leading alternative to a relational data model.
-Instead of having separate relations, it mashes data together and embeds data hierarchy into a single document (e.g., JSON, XML).
+A document data model (also known as an object data model) is a way of storing data in a database where the information is stored in a single document (e.g., JSON, XML), often in the form of a nested hierarchy of data elements.
+This approach is different from the relational data model, which uses multiple relations to store data.

-If a database stores the data as follows, we could quickly look up all GZA's albums instead of using join operations on several relations.
+The advantage of the document data model is that it allows for quick access to information as all the data is stored in a single document, avoiding the need for join operations on multiple relations.
+This can result in more straightforward and efficient data retrieval compared to the relational model, especially for hierarchical and complex data structures.
+For example, if a database stores the data as follows, we could quickly look up all GZA's albums instead of using join operations on several relations.
+However, this type of model may not be suitable for all data structures and can result in a larger document size and potentially reduce data normalization and consistency.

 ```json
 {